Sally Hansen • Hair Remover Wax Strip Kit for Face, Brown & Bikini • Hair Removal

 I use these for regularly for my bikini area and they're ok; the reason I keep buying is because they're cheap and there's no mess.
 They're not the BEST-- it sometimes takes a few strips to remove the hair completely, but I figure the ease of use makes up for that.
 Pulling the strip off immediately after smoothing it down seems to help.
 I can't rave about these, but they're easy to use if you're new to at home waxing.

-Age: 18 & Under Skin: Normal, Medium, Neutral Hair: Red, Straight Eyes: Black
+Age: 18 & Under Skin: Normal, Medium, Warm Hair: Other, Straight, Coarse Eyes: Black

 So the bf wants me to wax his armpits.
 Lol kden.